 Strengths and Mindfulness-based Cognitive Behavioral Counseling

-Mindfulness-based therapy involves learning how to be aware, or mindful, of your thoughts and feelings without negativity or drama.
-This allows you to see yourself and your situation from a more objective perspective where you can make more effective decisions about what will help you.
-Mindfulness is related to the “cognitive” part of Cognitive-Behavioral counseling but adds depth and clarity while removing judgment.
+Mindfulness-based counseling involves learning how to be aware, or mindful, of your thoughts and feelings without negativity or drama.
+This allows you to see yourself and your situation from an objective perspective where you can make more effective decisions.
+Mindfulness brings a unique clarity to cognitive-behavioral counseling techniques.

 Strength-based counseling focuses on your natural strengths.
-We will look at what you have already done that seems to work well, then we’ll build on it.
-We will also look at areas where what you have tried has not worked so well, and see if your more successful methods might work a little better.
-Most people possess a variety of strengths that are sitting in their blind spots, and thus may not know they have them.
-I will help you find and use them.
+We will look at what you have already done that seems to have worked well, then build on that.
+When you need to improve skills that haven’t worked, we will create an action plan for you to follow.
+Most people possess a variety of strengths that they aren’t aware of because they’re sitting in a blind spot.
+I will help you find them, use them, and adapt them to apply to other situations.

 Counseling & Therapy FAQ's